Age Discrimination in the Workplace

 Age discrimination occurs in the workplace when an employer treats an individual less favourably for reasons linked to his or her age.
 The legislative framework that provides protections for employees in this area is the Equality Act of 2010.
 This legislation prevents less favourable treatment, or discrimination, on a number of prohibited grounds including sex, sexuality, disability, age, religion or belief and race.

 The Equality Act 2010 provides protections against both direct and indirect age discrimination, victimisation and harassment.
 Direct discrimination occurs in a situation where an employee is treated less favourably because of their age.
-In contrast, indirect age discrimination applies in a situation where an employer has a policy or practise which disproportionately disadvantages individuals in a certain age group.
+In contrast, indirect age discrimination applies in a situation where an employer has a policy or practice.
+This disproportionately disadvantages individuals in a certain age group.
 The latter situation constitutes indirect age discrimination unless the policy or practise can be objectively justified by the employer.

 Age Discrimination at Work